mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 <!-- NOTE - Thus GDP can be seen as a sub-activities of the wider overall goal of making a game.
 Which invites discussion on why GDP were chosen as the primary unit of analysis. -->

-#### Discussion on scope of activity systems (MAY MOVE)

-NOTE - this may move, it seems to get in the way here.
-Thus this is partly in note / bullet point form.

-In the methodology chapter the concept of activity as a primary unit for analysis to research community activity was outlined.
-While Blunden makes a pragmatic proposal to use the project as they key unit of activity [-@blunden_interdisciplinary_2010][@blunden_collaborative_2014], there is a strong case to make for the sub-project of implementing GDP as a key unit of analysis for this chapter.

 From the perspective of participants, the goal of implementing individual game patterns rather than the overall goal of making of a game, took up the majority of their focus.
 This can be evidenced in the following observations;

 - the frequency of GDP language referring to patterns used by pairs in particular in the process of collaborating on their games